kristoferlund/duet-gpt/README.md

 ## Usage

 As you interact with DuetGPT, it will suggest appropriate bash or patch commands based on your requests.
 To proceed, you'll be asked whether to run the command or not.
 Respond to AI questions and follow its instructions to complete your tasks.

-## Features

-- 🤖 Interactive AI assistance: Get quick help and suggestions for development tasks.
-- 🎯 Accurate commands: Receive precise bash and patch commands tailored to your needs.
-- 💬 Two-way communication: Engage in an easy-to-understand and effective conversation with the AI.
-- 📁 File management: Get help creating, modifying, and organizing project files.
-- 🌐 OpenAI powered: Harness the power of OpenAI's advanced language model for superior assistance.

 ## `boot.prompt`